EXCLUSIVE-Low tips, long waits: DoorDash takes on drivers' Walmart gripes

 DoorDash said it approached Walmart last year about allowing customers to add a tip to their order before they finalize a purchase.
 A spokeswoman for Walmart said this was "a great idea" and changed its app in October to allow online shoppers to tip before they pay for their order.

 Since that move, she said, 75% of Walmart shoppers allocate tips.
-But the DoorDash spokeswoman said the company did not finish updating its own app until late February, so drivers could not see tips before deciding to accept a delivery.
+But the DoorDash spokeswoman said DoorDash did not finish updating its own app until late February, so drivers could not see tips before deciding to accept a delivery.

 'CHANGES ON THE HORIZON'